bbauska/zombiePolitics/README.md

 domestic and international laws prohibiting torture.3 Exhibiting a complete indif­ ference to the moral issue at stake in justifying systemic torture, Yoo provided an answer not unlike those provided by Nazi war criminals prosecuted at the Nuremberg military tribunals in 1945.
-I-Ie stated: “No, I had to write them.
+I-Ie stated: "No, I had to write them.
 It was my job.
 As a lawyer, I had a client.
-The client needed a legal question answered.”9
+The client needed a legal question answered."9</p>

-More recently, it was widely reported in the dominant media that there are over 39 million people on food stamps, and 6 million of these people have no other source of income.
-Put another way, “About one in 50 Americans now lives in a household with a reported income that consists of nothing but a food-stamp card.”l0 These figures become all the more tragic when we learn that one in four children are on food stamps.
+<p>More recently, it was widely reported in the dominant media that there are over
+39 million people on food stamps, and 6 million of these people have no other source of income.
+Put another way, "About one in 50 Americans now lives in a household with a reported income that consists of nothing but a food-stamp card."l0 These figures become all the more tragic when we learn that one in four children are on food stamps.
 Surely such a story should move the American public to both ques­ tion any society with this degree of inequality and move in some transformative way